Where to relax in the summer inexpensively and well? The best option is a tour to Georgia with seaside vacation in Batumi.

 Transfer at Batumi International Airport.

-The price includes: accommodation in 3* hotels in double rooms with breakfast, private guide services throughout the tour, all transfers, wine tasting at KTW, entrance fee to Uplistsikhe, entrance fee to Martvili Canyon with boat trip.
+The price will include: hotel accommodation with breakfast, private guide services throughout the tour, all transfers, wine tasting at KTW, entrance fee to Uplistsikhe, entrance fee to Martvili Canyon with boat trip.